zapier/visual-builder/docs/_conversion/maintaining.md

 - Create a new version by cloning an existing version in the versions section found in the left-hand navigation bar.
 - Make your changes to the new version.
-- If you have invited testers they can create Zaps with this new version before anyone else has access to it.
+- If you have invited testers, they can create Zaps with this new version before anyone else has access to it.
 - When you’re ready for the world to use your new version, promote it.
 Promoting a version makes it the version new users will see when they make Zaps.
 - If you didn’t make breaking changes, migrate your users to the new version.
 Unlike Web Builder, this doesn’t happen automatically.
 You can control when it happens.
 A useful practice, when introducing non-trivial changes, is to migrate percentages of your users and watch for problems in your logs before migrating 100%.
 - If you made breaking changes, you can simply leave users using the older version, or deprecate the old version to force users to reconfigure their Zaps to accommodate your changes.